5 PR lessons learned from wedding planning

 Plan it out

-Ergo, having a plan matters.
+Because having a plan matters.

 These are just a few of the details you need to stay on top of.

 As a former wedding planner and semi-professional bridesmaid, I’ve seen way too many brides brought to tears because of peanut gallery comments from their mothers, sisters, bridesmaids, and vendors.
-Hell, I was brought to tears many a time by a lot of people’s actions and comments.

 The same applies to PR.